PFTrack Documentation Node Reference

 - The Feature Confidence value controls the number of points in the image that will be considered for tracking.
 A larger value means only the features with a high confidence will be used.
 A lower values means features with a lower confidence will be picke dand tracked, although these features may not track as accuractely as those with a high confidence.

 - The Motion Prediction parameter defines the technique used to predict how points are moving from frame-to-frame.
-The default value of Using Image will use the overall image motion as a predictor.
+The default value of Localized will use the localized image motion as a predictor.

 - The Search Area parameters define the size of the search window used when trying to locate where a point moves from one frame to the next.
 This defaults to a fixed percentage of the image size, but can be reduced or increased if necessary in situations where there is very little or very large amounts of image motion.
 The search area should be set large enough to ensure features can be matched from frame-to-frame.